Inside the New Wave of Members-Only Clubs in Dallas

 Maplewood

-The by-invitation-only membership to the relatively new Maplewood, aptly named based on its convenient location at Maple and Inwood Road, is designed to offer a socially-focused country club alternative.
+The by-invitation-only membership to Maplewood, aptly named based on its convenient location at Maple and Inwood Road, is designed to offer a socially-focused country club alternative.
 The stylish club and its outdoor patio cater to a small but tightly-knit group with tastings, live music, holiday parties, and the occasional Casino Night.

 Biggest Member Perks: A sense of community and a stylish place to grab a drink.